- Demonstrate an increase in your knowledge of clinical medicine.

 Andrew A. Wagner, MD

 Raymond Y. Wang, MD

-– Advisory board member or consultant for Biomarin Pharmaceuticals, Neurogene, RegenxBio, Takeda, Orphazyme, and Inventiva Pharma
+– Advisory board member or consultant for Biomarin Pharmaceutical, Neurogene, RegenxBio, Takeda, Orphazyme, and Inventiva Pharma

-– Equity ownership in Biomarin Pharmaceuticals, RegenxBio, and Sarepta Therapeutics
+– Equity ownership in Biomarin Pharmaceutical, RegenxBio, and Sarepta Therapeutics

 – Speaking engagement for Biomarin Pharmaceutical